reactuate/reactuate/README.md

 Reactuate is an opinionated stack for building React-based frontend applications.
 Core objectives are as follows:

 1. Fork-and-forget (or fork-and-follow) is not a great way to keep up with what's happening in the frontend space.
 Therefore, starting off from a cloned boilerplate "kit" is not an acceptable solution.
 Reactuateis distributed as a __dependency__.
-2. Reactuate is strictly a frontend-oriented stack and is not meant to provide a foundation for so called "universal" (server and client side) JavaScript applications.
+1. Reactuate is strictly a frontend-oriented stack and is not meant to provide a foundation for so called "universal" (server and client side) JavaScript applications.
+1. Reducing the amount of noise.
+Many kits suffer from the need to create too many files for each "functional vertical" (such as action creators, constants, reducer), which in turn leads to increased maintenance complexity (try renaming one of the vericals), "import nightmare" and inability to have a compact overview of the functionality.
-3. Discovering and learning the capabilities of comprehensive stack solution could be complicated.
+1. Discovering and learning the capabilities of comprehensive stack solution could be complicated.
 What's even worse, maintaining such stacks can be equally painful.
 Therefore, unconventionally, Reactuate is written as a *literate program* and is meant to be read as a small book and be a concise reference manual — while being a functional library.
-4. Don't cling on the legacy stuff.
+1. Don't cling on the legacy stuff.
 Move forward.

 ## Version